caesarnine/ctxl/README.md

 ctxl /path/to/your/project > project_context.xml
 ```

 This command will create an XML file containing your project's structure and file contents, which you can then provide to an LLM for analysis or assistance.
+The XML output includes file contents, directory structure, and a default task description that guides the LLM in analyzing your project.

 ## Usage